-Great for dessert or snacks, these Filipino Date and Walnut Bars are addictive.
-Excellent with coffee or tea — you can even have a piece (or two) for breakfast!
+These Filipino Date and Walnut Bars are addictive!
+Excellent with coffee or tea — Food for the Gods is great for dessert or snack, or you can even have a piece (or two) for breakfast!

 Food for the Gods is available the whole year-round.
 You always see them in big bakeries in Manila, next to the brownies.

 But for some reason, they get special treatment during the holidays.
 These date and walnut bars are commonly given as gifts to friends and families, like a mini (or sliced version) of fruit cake.

 Growing up, I always thought that they’re a bit too sweet for me.

 But now that I know how to make them at home — I get to control the amount of sugar in them. 🙂

 IF YOU WANT MORE EASY FILIPINO RECIPES, THEN YOU WILL LIKE THESE POSTS!